crowdwave/checkpoint401/README.md

 ![logo](https://github.com/crowdwave/checkpoint401/assets/13228330/361e7e01-540c-4d1b-9a80-1f43f9ef2f5d)

 <p align="center">
 <b>Checkpoint 401 aims to be the SIMPLEST Forward Auth Security Server to implement and use - this is the primary goal.
-It uses TypeScript and Deno.</b>
+Checkpoint 401 is written in TypeScript and Deno and you need to write TypeScript code to utilise it in your applications.</b>
 </p>

 # Checkpoint 401 Forward Auth Security Server